ChristianKniep/QNIBIncBlog/iscworkshop18.md

 100

 ## Expected Outcome
 By attending the participants will gain an understanding about the drivers behind Linux Containers, the different ecosystems and how they fundamentally work.
-Furthermore, the workshop will shades light on HPC and enterprise aspects like rCUDA, BigData, how to speed up development cycles.
+Furthermore, the workshop will shades light on HPC and enterprise aspects like rCUDA, BigData and how to speed up development cycles.
 Panel discussions will dive into pitfalls and misconceptions and provides an extensive Q&A.

 ## Speaker